iMushi/generation-code-challenge-solution/README.md

 ### Solution Challenges

-* **Store Directory**: First challengue I encountered was get the latitute and longitude for the stores.
+* **Store Directory**: First challenge I encountered was get the latitute and longitude for the stores.
 It is imposible to load such quantity of GeoLocations via webservice at once
 * **React Rookie**: I'm such a Rookie, I know how React works, I've used for my personal demos and geek stuff, but that's it so far.
 Having that in mind, I did my best with it and also had a lot of fun coding my first demo with meaning.

 ### Solution Approach